istio/istio/DEV-GUIDE.md

 Please do not use force push after submitting a PR to resolve review feedback.
 Doing so results in an inability to see what has changed between revisions of the PR.
 Instead submit additional commits until the PR is suitable for merging.
-Once the PR is suitable for merging, the commits may be squashed to simplify the commit.
+Once the PR is suitable for merging, the commits will be squashed to simplify the commit.

 ## Using the code base